*If new to this series, please see the introduction.*

 Do not judge, so that you will not be judged, since you will be judged in the same judgment that you make, and you will be measured by the same standard you apply.
 (Matthew 7:1–2)

 This is one of the most quoted verses in the Bible, usually in a context something like this: “Yeah, he cheated on his wife, but who am I to judge?
 Hey, we’re all sinners, right?
 Like Jesus said, ‘Judge not, lest you be judged,'” or “Don’t judge me—if you were really a Christian you’d listen to Jesus when he said, ‘judge not.'”
-That is, the verse is often marshaled in order to defend against any declaration that a given person’s behavior is wrong—quite often marshaled by the person in question.
+That is, the verse is often used to defend against any declaration that a given person’s behavior is wrong—frequently by the person having engaged in the behavior in question.
 Effectively, when quoted as such, the verse is understood as a prohibition against declaring any specific action wrong, since doing so would mean “judging” someone.

 Often this verse is thrown around after some church figure (like Ted Haggard, for example) is found to be doing the very things he thundered against in the pulpit.
 “See,” it is said, “he shouldn’t have judged—he’s no better than anyone else.”
 Though this latter interpretation is often considered to be an extension of the former, the first interpretation entirely misses the point of the passage while the latter one nails it dead center.
 Despite how it appears if one stops reading after the first verse, this passage in Matthew is not forbidding judgment but hypocrisy.
 Yet again, we find that a text without a context is a pretext—the primary exegetical fault leading to misinterpretation is neglecting to read closely the surrounding section of a key verse.